College of Fine Arts Alumnus Honored for Professional Achievements

 Share:

 “From the very beginning, I was very shy,” Brown says.
 “I just got into a new school, I was 7 years old in the second grade.”
 To help him build confidence, Brown’s teacher assigned him the role of “classroom reporter,” much to his delight.
 “I ran home, I told my mother that I wanted to go to college and become a reporter.
-And when my father came home from work, I told him, and that was the stimulating factor [that] made me want to be a journalist.”
+And when my father came home from work, I told him, and that was the stimulating factor [that] made me want to be a reporter.”

 Brown continued to expand his love for the field, writing throughout high school and eventually earning a scholarship to a summer workshop at Ball State University.
 There, Brown was introduced to photography, sparking his interest in visual arts and introducing him to one of his biggest inspirations: Gordon Parks, a staff photographer for LIFE magazine.